 In March, I found the strength to make some tough changes to get my life back on track.
 I dabbled in a group-therapy endeavor, and I started to count my calories.
 I scoured YouTube, Stitcher, and experimented with various meditation apps, in search of the most useful guided meditations to help me with my journey.

 Since March, I’ve lost roughly thirty pounds.
-I can’t thank my older son enough for buying me a Fitbit for my birthday, which not only helped with the weight-loss journey, but has also encouraged me to get walking.
+I can’t thank my son enough for buying me a Fitbit for my birthday, which not only helped with the weight-loss journey, but has also encouraged me to get walking.
 I love my Fitbit, because it’s the first weight-loss/health-improvement app/device that uses encouragement rather than bullying.
 This weight-loss has helped me to feel better, physically and emotionally, and has helped my knee to get significantly better.
 I still drive around with my cane in my car, but I rarely use it.

 That’s right.
 You read that correctly.
 I RARELY USE MY CANE!